 Appium, Selenium, or JS based Native frameworks like Cypress, Playwright, and others can be used to test PWAs.
 The JS based Native frameworks allow users to test PWAs on a desktop web browser.

-How to choose mobile test automation frameworks
+How to choose a mobile test automation framework

 A critical decision for organizations that are defining their automated testing strategy is choosing the right automated testing framework that will help their development and QA teams efficiently write and execute automated tests.
 The market offers a plethora of frameworks to choose from, and the decision isn’t always easy.